COVID-19 FAQs for Instruction

 - All building entries will have signs posted with directives on mask usage, social distancing, hygiene, and symptom monitoring.
 This will help enforce expectations to those entering the buildings.

 - Use your syllabus to address expectations for your class about masks and face coverings.
-The Center for Excellence in Teaching and Learning has compiled language to use in syllabi specific to unique situations for the fall 2020 semester.
-That language is available in a shared Google doc from CETL.
+The Center for Excellence in Teaching and Learning has compiled a variety of syllabus resources, including language to use in syllabi specific to unique situations for this academic year.

 - If a student refuses to wear a mask after being asked to do so, instructors are encouraged and have the right to end the class early in the interest of everyone’s safety.
 The instructor should also report the student and their behavior to https://community.uconn.edu/submit-a-referral/.